mac4git/ML-end-to-end-Taxi-Demand-Prediction-in-Chicago/README.md

 >   - Better delete last n previous commits that you don't want <git reset --hard HEAD~2> # to delete last 2 commits.
 But after the resetting step, push the new changes using <git push origin main --force>
 >

+> Step 5: Create app.py and include the Flask code to retrieve features and perform model prediction

+> Step 6: Run the app.py file using <python app.py>